Moving to China: The Country Beckons

-A growing number of Americans are seeking their professional fortunes in the Middle Kingdom, and there are currently over 100,000 Americans who live, work, or study in China.
-While the global recession is only slowly beginning to ease and economic growth in the U.S. is stagnant, China’s economy is expected to grow an average of 8 percent in 2009, in part due to the massive stimulus package by the Chinese government.
+A growing number of Americans are seeking their professional fortunes in the Middle Kingdom, and there are currently over 110,000 Americans who live, work, or study in China.
+While the global recession beginning to ease, and economic growth in the U.S. is relatively stagnant, China’s booming economy is expected to still grow an average of 6.7% in 2016, in part due to the massive stimulus package by the Chinese government.
 Working opportunities in China are manifold, not only due to rapid economic growth but also due to the increasing diversification of the Chinese economy.
 In addition to English teaching jobs there are also many professional and management jobs available in a large variety of fields.
 China has a large need for qualified managers and experts in the fields of finance and high-tech, especially those with knowledge of English and experience in the global marketplace and with international business practices.
 Although there are many recent university graduates in China looking for work, foreign job applicants often have the advantage in that they more closely meet the demands of Chinese employers than Chinese candidates.

 A growing number of Americans are seeking jobs in China not only because of the tight job market in U.S. but also because they can often advance their careers more rapidly and find better jobs than at home.
-China is increasingly seen as a great place for young professionals to jumpstart their careers and gain international work experience.
+China is increasingly seen as a great place for young professionals to jump-start their careers and gain international work experience.
 But China is not only attractive for recent college graduates, but also for established professionals seeking to advance their careers.
 While advancement opportunities for many professionals are scarce in the U.S. due to the sluggish economy, China’s economy is booming, and the demand for skilled professionals is high in a large number of fields.
-Unemployment in urban areas is a low 4.3 %, and the local work force cannot meet the demand for skilled employees with international business or management experience.
-At the end of 2008, nearly 220,000 foreigners had work permits in China, and the demand for skilled foreign professionals is not expected to abate any time soon.
+Unemployment in urban areas is a low 4.3%, and the local work force cannot meet the demand for skilled employees with international business or management experience.
+The demand for skilled foreign professionals is not expected to abate any time soon.

 The most popular job for foreigners in China is teaching English.
 A growing number of Chinese students, employees, and business people are studying English, and there is a high demand for native English-speaking teachers.
 The market for English teachers is becoming somewhat saturated in large cities and popular destinations such as Beijing and Shanghai, but if you are willing to live and work in a smaller city in the interior of the country, you should not have any problems finding a job.
 Many foreigners come to China to look for an English teaching position in the hopes of changing their tourist visa to a work permit.
 However, this practice is becoming more difficult, and the Chinese authorities are encouraging foreigners to apply for a work visa from their home country.
 For more information about teaching jobs in China, check out our Teaching English in China section.
 The U.S. embassy in China also provides useful information for those interested in Teaching English in China.

-According to the Institute of International Education (in its Open Doors Report 2008), the number of American students in China has increased by 25% to just over 11,000 students during the 2006-2007 academic year.
+According to the Institute of International Education (in its Open Doors Report 2016), the number of American students in China has increased to just over 13,000 students during the 2014-2015 academic year.
 China is also becoming a popular study destination for students from all over the world.
 It is now the world’s fifth most popular destination for study abroad.
-In the 2007-2008 academic year there were nearly 200,000 foreign students enrolled in Chinese universities.
+In the 2015 academic year there were nearly 350,000 foreign students enrolled in Chinese universities.
 But people do not only go to China to study at universities.
 Dance, martial arts, and language courses are also popular with foreigners seeking to learn more about Chinese culture and the Chinese way of life.
 For more information, check out our Study Abroad in China listings and Chinese Language school listings.

-In addition to paid employment there are also many volunteer and internship positions in China.
-Knowledge of Chinese is usually not required.
-For more information check out our listings of Internships in Asia, and Internships Worldwide.
+In addition to paid employment there are also volunteer and even more internship positions in China.
+Knowledge of Chinese is usually not required but is usually offered as an option.
+For more information check out our directory of Internships in Asia.
 For information about volunteering in China, check out our Volunteer in China section.

 The large majority of jobs for foreigners are in Beijing and Shanghai, which also have the largest expatriate communities in China.
 Foreigners will find many amenities and entertainment venues that cater to them, such as restaurants, bars, etc. Elsewhere in China, foreigners need to be more prepared for culture shock, since they will find little in terms of culture, food, or the same types of entertainment they have available remind them of home.